gluster/glusterfs-patch-acceptance-tests/centos-ci/README.md

 metadata has been updated, a new run is attempted.
 The test run itself [does not use the nightly build Gluster repository yet](https://github.com/heketi/heketi/issues/396) though.

+## nightly-vagrant
+The 3.8 version and the master branch have the `run-tests-in-vagrant.sh` scripts.
+These versions can be used in the CentOS CI to run tests.

+At midnight, four tests get scheduled:
+ - GlusterFS master on CentOS-6
+ - GlusterFS master on Fedora
+ - GlusterFS release-3.8 on CentOS-6
+ - GlusterFS release-3.8 on Fedora

+The version of Fedora comes from the Gluster upstream script and can not be chosen.